ismo-karkkainen/datalackey/README.md

 by other programs.
 Hence default install location is /usr/local/libexec.

 See datalackeyshell repository located where this repository is, for some simple tools that use datalackey.
+Including a pair of ruby scripts that construct a JSON object out of file contents and split JSON object into files.

 # Requirements